rainsworth/intro-to-github/02_Introduction.md

 ![repo changes image](https://raw.githubusercontent.com/mozillascience/study-group-onboarding/master/images/gh05.png)

 As you make changes, you might make multiple copies of your files to preserve a version that's working while you try to improve it or add functionality, but keeping track of all these versions and the differences between them becomes difficult.
 It also seems ridiculous to have multiple nearly-identical versions of the same document.
 (We want to avoid [this situation](http://phdcomics.com/comics/archive.php?comicid=1531).)
-If you work with others, maybe you email the different versions back and forth, renaming the file each time (`code.py`, `code_rachael-comments.py`, `code-v2_rachael-comments.py`, and so on...).
+If you work with others, maybe you email the different versions back and forth, renaming the file each time (`code.py`, `code_rachael-comments.py`, `code-v2_rachael-comments.py`, `code-v2_working.py`, `code-v2_final-USE-THIS.py`, and so on...).
 Whether you work alone or with others, if this situation looks familiar then you could benefit from version control.

 ![filenames image](https://raw.githubusercontent.com/mozillascience/study-group-onboarding/master/images/gh06.png)

-Version control systems start with a base version of the document and then records changes made each step of the way.
+Version control systems start with a base version of the document and then record changes made each step of the way.
 Like a time machine, it can take you back to the moment your document was created, or to any other point in time when you or a collaborator saved changes to that document.
 With version control, you don’t save multiple copies of the document, you just save the timeline of changes of the document.

 ![timeline image](https://raw.githubusercontent.com/mozillascience/study-group-onboarding/master/images/gh07.png)